Vordan84/vordan.de/content/home/about.md

 My name is René Schmidt and I write code (most of the time C++).

-I work for [Bigpoint](http://www.bigpoint.com) in Berlin on [Drakensang Online](http://www.drakensang.com) as a Senior Developer and I focus on gameplay programming, especially combat and AI, in a client-server-environment.
+I worked for [Bigpoint](http://www.bigpoint.com) in Berlin on [Drakensang Online](http://www.drakensang.com) as a Senior Developer and I focused on gameplay programming, especially combat and AI, in a client-server-environment.

 Before that I contributed code to several released and unreleased [PC, Wii and NDS projects](http://www.mobygames.com/developer/sheet/view/developerId,241905/) at [Radon Labs](http://en.wikipedia.org/wiki/Radon_Labs).